 Radiohead – Creep

 Radiohead have made no secret of their disdain for their biggest hit, but so unstoppable was Creep that not even the band’s own sabotage efforts could kill it.
 Member Johnny Greenwood admitted he tried to ruin the song during its recording by playing “the guitar hard – really hard” during the verses.
-The band retired it for seven years but have played it on occasion at recent shows.
+The band retired it for seven years but have played it on occasion at shows in recent years.

 Demi Lovato – Give Your Heart A Break